-The Difference Between Cocoa and Dutch Process Cocoa
+What’s the Difference Between Cocoa and Dutch-Processed Cocoa?

-That being said, if the recipe doesn’t use any leavening agents at all (frosting or fudge sauce, for example), Dutch process cocoa powder and natural cocoa powder are practically interchangeable.
-Play with ingredients and see what you like best.
+And if the recipe you’re using doesn’t use any leavening agents at all (frosting or fudge sauce or even these chocolate biscotti for example), Dutch-process cocoa powder and natural cocoa powder are interchangeable.